3Com: Xerox PARC (1972–1979)

 After reading an article on ALOHAnet, Robert Metcalfe became interested in computer networking.
 ALOHAnet was an over-the-air wide area network system in Hawaii using ultra high frequency radios and made several assumptions that Metcalfe thought would not be correct in practice.
 He developed his own theories of how to manage traffic, and began to consider an "ALOHAnet in a wire" networking system.
 In 1972, he joined Xerox PARC to develop these ideas, and after pairing up with David Boggs, the two had early 3 Mbit/s versions of Ethernet working in 1973.
 They then went on to build up a networking protocol known as PARC Universal Packet (PuP), with the entire system ready for build-out by late 1974.

 At this point, Xerox management did nothing with it, even after being approached by prospective customers.
 Increasingly upset by management's lack of interest, Metcalfe left Xerox in 1975, but he was lured back again the next year.
 Further development followed, resulting in the seminal Xerox Network Systems (XNS) protocol, which was completed by 1978.
 Once again, Metcalfe found that management was unwilling to actually do anything with the product, and he threatened to leave and in 1979 he left the company.

 Founding and early days (1979–1996)

 Metcalfe subsequently co-founded 3Com in 1979.
 The other co-founders were Metcalfe's college friend Howard Charney and two others.
 Bill Krause joined as President in 1981 and became CEO in 1982 and led 3Com until 1992 when he retired.
 3Com began making Ethernet adapter cards for many early 1980s computer systems, including the DEC LSI-11, DEC VAX-11, Sun-2 and the IBM PC.
 In the mid-1980s, 3Com branded their Ethernet technology as EtherSeries, while introducing a range of software and PC-based equipment to provide shared services over a local area network (LAN) using XNS protocols.
 These protocols were branded EtherShare (for file sharing), EtherPrint (for printing), EtherMail (for email), and Ether-3270 (for IBM host emulation).
+3Com became a public company via an initial public offering (IPO) in 1984.

 The company's network software products included: